 Prerequisites: ENGL 0099 and READ 0099.
-Offered: Spring, odd-numbered years.

 THEA 2301 Scene Design for the Stage

 This course will introduce the student to the fundamental elements of scenic design.
 Several styles of staging, proscenium stage, black box, outdoor and variations of theatre in the round, will be discussed.
 Students will learn the basics of stage drafting and scale modeling in order to convey basic design ideas to others.
 Period design and decoration will be discussed.